FerretDB/FerretDB/docs/auth.md

 * GSSAPI Kerberos (Not sure would someone use this type of authentication)

 This one will allow to restrict authentication mechanisms that could be used with `createUser`.

+FerretDB starts with something like `postgres://host:1234/db` in a flag (without username and password).
+Someone connections with MongoDB clinet: `mongo://my_username:my_password@host:6789/out_db`.
+FerretDB connections to PostgreSQL on behalf of that user: `postgres://my_username:my_password@host:1234/db`.